 GDPR is the biggest change to data protection law since 1998.
-It has changed the way businesses, large and small, collect, store and process data, and as a result, how they operate.
-It is important for businesses to understand GDPR, the implications involved and how building a strong backup strategy can help with compliance.
+It has changed the way organisations collect, store and process data, and as a result, how they operate.
+You need to understand it, the implications involved and how building a strong backup strategy can help with GDPR compliance.

-Following the introduction of GDPR, do you believe your business is compliant?
+Have you got GDPR compliance sorted?
 Have you implemented accurate measures and sourced a reliable backup and disaster recovery provider?
-If you answered ‘no’ or you are not quite sure what your business has in place – read our blog below to find out how a good backup strategy could take away those GDPR worries.
+If you answered ‘no’, read on to find out how a good backup strategy could take away those GDPR worries.

 What does GDPR mean for you?

 There has been a lot of miscommunication surrounding GDPR, especially when it comes to the UK’s relationship with the EU.
 The Information Commissioner’s Office (ICO), which enforces data protection, stated the new law will still apply in the UK.

 Last year we addressed the 6 GDPR implications on your backup and disaster recovery strategy.
 Let’s revisit these again almost a year on, as these are still key in ensuring ongoing compliance.

 #1 Backup and disaster recovery is essential under GDPR

 Organisations are held responsible for their ability to recover personal data quickly.
 In terms of compliance it is necessary to have backup and disaster recovery strategies in place to tackle this, but also to actively test the effectiveness of these solutions.
 How often are you testing your current procedures?
 It is vital that your backup strategy is continually tested and updated to ensure compliance.